vxsh4d0w/Interactive-Info-Sharing/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine.
+These instructions will explain you hot to make this project up and running on your local machine.

 ## Prerequisites